SamiaTouileb/samiatouileb.github.io/talks.md

 Invited to give a talk at this years lecturer's day at the University of Bergen.
 This yearly arrangement attracts teachers from the Bergen area to promote research.
 The title of my presentation was: [Læring i språkmodellenes tid](https://www.bergen-chamber.no/arrangementer/realiser-ai-potensiale-paa-arbeidsplassen-kan-copilot-utloese-mulighetene/program).

 - Invited speaker at the Norwegian Association for the protection of Industrial Property, November 2023.
-Title of the seminar ``Ettermiddagsseminar om kunstig intelligens og immaterialrett''.
+Title of the seminar: ``Ettermiddagsseminar om kunstig intelligens og immaterialrett''.
 The seminar organised by opphavsrettsforeningen (Norsk Forening for Opphavsrett) The Norwegian Association for the protection of Industrial Property.
 Title of my talk: [Hva er kunstig intelligens i stand til å skape og hva kan vi vente oss i nær fremtid?](https://www.nirnorge.no/ip-og-ai).

-- Interviewed for an article on \textit{forskning.no}}, October 2023.
+- Interviewed for an article on *forskning.no*, October 2023.
 Interviewed by Øystein Rygg Haanæs to write an article published on the research platform forskning.no
 Title: [Språkteknologi på villspor: Drømmer kvinner om å bli voldtatt?](https://forskning.no/kjonn-og-samfunn-kunstig-intelligens-partner/sprakteknologi-pa-villspor-drommer-kvinner-om-a-bli-voldtatt/2267951).